Key Takeaways

 How do I know which certifications are worth pursuing?

 Track which certifications repeatedly appear across job descriptions in your target roles, and prioritize the ones that show up most often or are explicitly required rather than preferred.
+For additional guidance, consider reading about How to Match Your Resume to an AI-Generated Job Description.

 Conclusion